 Lips, hips, and buttocks that have lost volume over time can also be treated with a fat graft, as can scars or other depressions in the skin, like acne pock marks.
-Anyone suffering from one or more of these conditions might be a good candidate for this procedure.
+Anyone suffering from one or more of these conditions could be considered a good candidate for this procedure.

-- You need to have enough excess fat that can be removed with liposuction, cleansed, and re-injected.
-If you don’t have enough fat to treat the targeted area, you won’t be a good candidate.
+- You have enough excess fat that can be removed with liposuction, cleansed, and re-injected.

-- You’ll need to be realistic about the possible outcomes, and fully understand that you might need to undergo multiple procedures to achieve your ultimate goals.
+- You have realistic expectations, and fully understand that you might need to undergo multiple procedures to achieve your aesthetic goals.

-- Very thin patients aren’t ideal for this procedure, as a certain amount of “pinchable” fat is needed for the transfer itself.
+Very thin patients are not ideal for fat grafting, as a certain amount of “pinchable” fat is needed for the transfer itself.
 Patients who are unable to maintain a stable weight for a few months may not be ideal candidates for fat grafting either.

-- As with most medical or cosmetic procedures, smokers make poor candidate for fat grafts.
-Smoking can have a strong negative impact during recovery because nicotine constricts the blood vessels, preventing the newly transferred fat from connecting to your body’s blood supply.
+Smokers also make poor candidates for fat grafts.
+Smoking can have a negative impact during recovery because nicotine constricts the blood vessels, preventing the newly transferred fat from connecting to your body’s blood supply.
 This leads to a high percentage of the transferred fat cells dying off both during and after surgery, causing poor results and an increase in complications.

-There are a number of medical contradictions that might also make you a poor candidate for a fat graft.
+There are also a number of medical contraindications that might make you a poor candidate for a fat graft.
 These include the following: